 At the end of the 1970s, the unnecessary complexity of major weapons systems meant that the US defence spending was spiraling out of control.
 The Army, battered by the Vietnam War, was also under enormous pressure to change from its ancient doctrine of attrition warfare.
 The new Army field manual still placed heavy emphasis on centuries-old ideas of firepower and orderly frontal assaults.
 The Army continued to rely on the idea that whoever has the biggest guns and the most soldiers will win.

 In a final twist, Boyd would become close to then US Secretary of Defense Dick Cheney, after the outbreak of the 1990 Gulf War.
 Though this was not known about until books were written afterwards, Cheney generally opposed General Norman Schwarzkopf’s initial war plan.
-Schwarzkopf was proposing a head-to-head assault against the main strength of the Iraqi forces, the classic mindset of the Army commanders imbued with the theory of attrition warfare.
+Schwarzkopf’s strategy was to launch a head-to-head assault against the main strength of the Iraqi forces, the classic mindset of the Army commanders imbued with the theory of attrition warfare.

 Colonel John Boyd died from colon cancer in 1997; “he was one of the most important unknown men of his time”.
-He was creative genius and deep strategic thinker.
+He was creative genius and grand master of strategy.

 Maj.
 Chris Yunker, Marine Corps Gazette